watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 *	Monitor (with a HDMI connection)
 *	Keyboard and Mouse (USB connection)

+**Note: you should have assembled the Raspberry Pi from the instructions file**

 ## Setup Wi-Fi on the Raspberry Pi
 1. Connect your Raspberry Pi to a power source, and connect external keyboard, mouse and monitor your Pi.